Testicular cancer

 Surgery to remove the testicle

 The only way to be sure of the diagnosis is to surgically remove the affected testicle and examine it in a laboratory.
 The surgery to remove a testicle is called an orchidectomy or orchiectomy.
 In most cases, the surgeon needs to remove only one testicle.
-It is rare for both testicles to be affected by cancer at the same time.

 For other types of cancer, a doctor can usually make a diagnosis by removing and examining some tissue from the tumour, which is called a biopsy.
 Doctors don’t usually biopsy the testicle because there is a small risk that making a cut through the scrotum can cause cancer cells to spread.